 Book Review – What Makes Olga Run?

-Olga Kotelko was an elite masters track star who, upon her death in 2014, at age 95, held hundreds of gold medals in track and field, none of which she earned prior to her 77th birthday.
+Olga Kotelko was an elite masters track star who, upon her death in 2014, at age 95, held hundreds of gold medals in track and field, none of which she earned before her 77th birthday.
 Right.
 Hundreds.

 The book is not meant to be a textbook.
 There are passages, especially concerning biology, that could be written more precisely.
-But precision in a book like this usually makes for boring reading.
-And the book is not boring.
+But precision in a book like this usually makes for dull reading.
+And the book is not dull.
 It is well written, reads easily, and is adequately documented.

 There are three main takeaways: